Campus Improvement Plan

 Lever 2: Strategic Staffing, Lever 4: High-Quality Instructional Materials and Assessments, Lever 5: Effective Instruction

-Strategy 2: We will host a variety of parent events, including Curriculum Nights, Math and Literacy Family Nights, STAAR night, Bilingual Night, STEM night and Coffee with the Principal.
+Strategy 2: Thornwood will host a variety of "curriculum info" parent events- Math Night, Literacy Night, STEM night, Bilingual Night, and STAAR night.
+Principal will host Coffee with Parents each semester for Math and Literacy.

-Strategy's Expected Result/Impact: To increase parental involvement and to provide parents different strategies to be able to support their students at home
+Strategy's Expected Result/Impact: Increase parental engagement and provide parents different strategies to be able to support their students at home.

-Staff Responsible for Monitoring: Administrators, Support Staff, Classroom Teachers, Interventionists
+Staff Responsible for Monitoring: Support Staff, Classroom Teachers, Interventionists, Administrators

 Title I: